zaskem/slackbot-tempestweather/README.md

 * Misconfigured request or event responder URLs (often the result of not properly setting `$botCodePath`); and
 * Bad block structure/JSON for the Slack response.

 Setting `$debug_bot` to `true` in `config/bot.php` will output much information about the process and arguments provided.
 These are relayed in the Acknowledgement response for a given command and will show up as a private response in Slack.
+Further troubleshooting can be handled by monitoring the PHP/Apache `error_log` file.

+#### A note about debugging the App Home Tab:
+In most circumstances, strange behavior on the App Home tab is caused by processing delays (stalled API responses) or something unexpected in the block structure.
+Setting `$debug_bot` to `true` in `config/bot.php` will _rarely_ help troubleshoot such block-building issues due to how the event listener behaves.

 ## Enhancements on the Radar
 Several [enhancements](https://github.com/zaskem/slackbot-tempestweather/labels/enhancement) are in the queue for future development.
 These are tracked and managed via GitHub.